How (and Why) to Line Cabinets with Freezer Paper

 Step 4: Fold at corners

-You’ll have an extra inch or two of parchment paper at either side of your cabinet or drawer.
+You’ll have an extra inch or two of freezer paper at either side of your cabinet or drawer.
 Just fold it at the corner where the sides and bottom meet and let it go a little ways up the side.

 You could cut it off, but having it go an inch or two up the side gives the sides a little bit of protection.
 And it won’t be very noticeable once you put all your items into the cabinet or drawer.